-is the \textit{combined risk}. \end{theorem} Although the bound in Theorem 1 of \citep{ben2007analysis} was originally constructed for the domain adaptation problem, it has significantly influenced past and recent work in domain generalization as discussed earlier in Section~\ref{sec:intro}.
-To highlight the differences between our work and previous theoretical bounds (the bound in Theorem 1 of \citep{ben2007analysis} and Theorem 4.1 of \citep{zhao2019learning}), we provide a detailed comparison below:
+Although the bound in Theorem 1 of \cite{ben2007analysis} was originally constructed for the domain adaptation problem, it has significantly influenced past and recent works in domain generalization as discussed earlier in Section~\ref{sec:intro}.
+To highlight the differences between our work and previous theoretical bounds (the bound in Theorem 1 of \cite{ben2007analysis} and Theorem 4.1 of \cite{zhao2019learning}), we provide a detailed comparison below:

-\begin{itemize} \item First, \cite{ben2007analysis} define the risk induced by labeling function $g$ from the representation space to the label space based on the disagreement between $g$ and the optimal labeling function $g^{(u)}$:
+\begin{itemize} \item Firstly, \cite{ben2007analysis} defines the risk induced by labeling function $g$ from the representation space to the label space based on the disagreement between $g$ and the optimal labeling function $g^{(u)}$:

-On the other hand, we define the risk induced by using a hypothesis $h$ from input space to label space by the disagreement between $h$ and the optimal hypothesis $h^{(u)}$ via a general loss function $\ell(\cdot,\cdot)$:
+On the other hand, we define the risk induced by using a hypothesis $h$ from the input space to the label space by the disagreement between $h$ and the optimal hypothesis $h^{(u)}$ via a general loss function $\ell(\cdot,\cdot)$:

-Since the empirical risk measures the probability of misclassification of a hypothesis that maps from the input space to the label space, minimizing $R^{(u)}(g)$ does not guarantee minimizing the empirical risk.
-Particularly, if the representation function $f$ is invertible i.e., there is a one-to-one mapping between $\bm{x}$ and $\bm{z}$, and the loss function $\ell(a,b)=|a-b|$, then it is possible to verify that $R^{(u)}(g)=R^{(u)}(h)$.
-In general, the representation map might not be invertible.
-For example, let us consider a representation function $f$ that maps $f(\bm{x}_1)=f(\bm{x}_2)=\bm{z}$, $\bm{x_1} \neq \bm{x_2}$, with corresponding labels given by $y_1=0$ and $y_2=1$.
-In this case, the risk defined in (\ref{eq: risk defined in [4]}) will introduce a larger error than the risk introduced in (\ref{eq: risk defined in our paper}) since $g(\bm{z})$ cannot be mapped to both ``0" and ``1".
+Since the empirical risk measures the probability of misclassification of a hypothesis that maps from the input space to the label space, minimizing $R^{(u)}(g)$ does not guarantee to minimize the empirical risk.
+Though there are some cases for the causality to hold, for example, if the representation function $f$ is invertible \textit{i.e.}, there is a one-to-one mapping between $\bm{x}$ and $\bm{z}$, and the loss function has the form of $\ell(a,b)=|a-b|$, it is possible to verify that $R^{(u)}(g)=R^{(u)}(h)$.
+In general, the representation mapping might not be invertible.
+For example, let us consider a representation function $f$ that maps $f(\bm{x}_1)=f(\bm{x}_2)=\bm{z}$, $\bm{x_1} \neq \bm{x_2}$, with corresponding labels as $y_1=0$ and $y_2=1$.
+In this case, the risk defined in (\ref{eq: risk defined in [4]}) will introduce a larger error than the risk introduced in (\ref{eq: risk defined in our paper}) since $g(\bm{z})$ cannot be mapped to both ``0'' and ``1''.
 That said, the risk defined in (\ref{eq: risk defined in our paper}) is more precise to describe the empirical risk.
-In addition, the risk defined in (\ref{eq: risk defined in [4]}) is only a special case of (\ref{eq: risk defined in our paper}) when the representation map $f$ is invertible and the loss function satisfies $\ell(a,b)=|a-b|$.
+In addition, the risk defined in (\ref{eq: risk defined in [4]}) is only a special case of (\ref{eq: risk defined in our paper}) when the representation mapping $f$ is invertible and the loss function satisfies $\ell(a,b)=|a-b|$.